neelarani/neelarani/README.md

 </p>

-## Hi there 👋, I'm Lila!
+## Hi there 👋, I'm Neela!

 Welcome to my GitHub profile! 😊

 ### 🚀 About Me
-I’m Lila, a passionate frontend developer currently focused on React.js and modern web technologies.
+I’m Neela, a passionate frontend developer currently focused on React.js and modern web technologies.
 I love building interactive user interfaces and improving my coding skills.
 Always eager to learn and explore new frameworks.
 - 🔭 Exploring Next.js for better performance optimization**
 - 🌱 Learning advanced JavaScript concepts
 - 💬 Ask me about JavaScript, React, and Frontend Development
-- 📫 How to reach me: [lilaranyy@gmail.com](lilaranyy@gmail.com)
+- 📫 How to reach me: [neelarany@gmail.com](neelarany@gmail.com)

 ---